wandb/docs/docs/guides/launch/setup-launch-sagemaker.md

 wandb job create image <your-image-uri> --p <project> ...
 ```

+## Launch jobs from W&B

+If you go to the W&B GUI, your Sagemaker Launch queue will now be active.
+You can push jobs to it from the UI or CLI.

 <!-- Alternatively, you can use environment variables to specify your  -->